18wh1a1207/III-Year-Lab/SL Lab/Experiment 1/README.md

+# Experiment 1
-# Aim : A Ruby script thatcreate a new string which is n copies of a given string where n is a non- negative integer
+## Aim : A Ruby script thatcreate a new string which is n copies of a given string where n is a non- negative integer